puppetlabs/puppet-docs/source/puppet/3.6/reference/services_agent_unix.markdown

 Puppet agent is the application that manages configurations on nodes.
 It requires a puppet master server to fetch configuration [catalogs][] from.
 (For more info, see [Overview of Puppet's Architecture](./architecture.html).)

+For details about invoking the puppet agent command, see [the puppet agent man page](/references/3.6.latest/man/agent.html).

 ## Supported Platforms

 This page describes how puppet agent behaves on \*nix systems.
 For information about Windows, see [Puppet Agent on Windows Systems][win_agent].